Instrument landing system: ILS concept

-Many illustrations of the ILS concept often show the system operating more similarly to beam systems with the 90 Hz signal on one side and the 150 on the other.
+Many illustrations of the ILS concept show the system operating more similarly to beam systems with the 90 Hz signal on one side and the 150 on the other.
 These illustrations are inaccurate; both signals are radiated across the entire beam pattern, it is their relative difference in the depth of modulation (DDM) that changes dependent upon the position of the approaching aircraft.

 Using ILS

 An instrument approach procedure chart (or 'approach plate') is published for each ILS approach to provide the information needed to fly an ILS approach during instrument flight rules (IFR) operations.
 A chart includes the radio frequencies used by the ILS components or navaids and the prescribed minimum visibility requirements.

 An aircraft approaching a runway is guided by the ILS receivers in the aircraft by performing modulation depth comparisons.
 Many aircraft can route signals into the autopilot to fly the approach automatically.
 An ILS consists of two independent sub-systems.
 The localizer provides lateral guidance; the glide slope provides vertical guidance.